jrzen6972/Metro-API-Data-Visualization/README.md

 4. **Features and schedule**: *How is your project tracking against what you proposed?
 Are you on schedule?
 If not, what's blocking you from making progress?*

-Currently, we are wortking on:
+Currently, we are working on:

 - Seperating trains by group
 - Fitting in the true time somewhere within the visual